ctools/ctools/doc/source/user_manual/iact_analysis/analysis.rst

 be passed is given on the reference page of :ref:`csmodelmerge`.
 It is also important to know that each model in the container must have a unique name.
 This implies, for instance, merging the same XML model twice will result in an exception.

-A list of available sky models can be found here: `models <http://gammalib.sourceforge.net/user_manual/modules/model.html>`_.
+A list of available sky models can be found `here <http://gammalib.sourceforge.net/user_manual/modules/model.html>`_.
 Of particular help to create sky models for your dataset is the section about :ref:`modelling CTA data <models>`.

 Example XML files
 -----------------
-To get familiar with the XML syntax and format example files for an observation container and a model container are shown in the following.
+To get familiar with the XML syntax and format, example files for an observation container and a model container are shown in the following.

 Observation XML file